tshepang/blog-movies/content/movies/Django Unchained (2012).rst

 where for example we find the heroic Django highly-skilled with a gun, without even a mention of training.
-Another example is the number of men the DiCaprio character has at his command, an excuse to spill liters of blood, as well as showcase the Django excellence, If only the lead was a better (or more interesting) actor than Jamie Foxx.
+Another example is the number of men the DiCaprio character has at his command, an excuse to spill liters of blood, as well as showcase the Django excellence.
+If only the lead was a better (or more interesting) actor than Jamie Foxx.

 My favorite (and best) scene is one where the great Tarantino appears.